Nyrus-Y/LogicRL/README.md

 model will be saved to folder: checkpoints

 ## TO BE DONE
 heist
-refactor of functions
-descripton of funtions
-example agent of game
 plot
 a formal README...
+beam search

 ## Contributing